 Below we have chosen the five best lumbar waist packs available.
 We have steered clear of “fanny packs” – which are waist/hip packs carried on your front rather than back, as they are too small to carry water bottles etc. without being in the way.

 1. Buying a Hiking Waist Pack – What is important?

 The most important thing to bring for any longer-lasting outdoor activity is water.
 If you know that you will be passing by sources of drinkable water on your trip, you don’t have to bring much more than a half-liter bottle, but otherwise it is crucial to bring enough water to stay sufficiently hydrated.
 This is especially important on warm summer days where you can easily become dizzy or disoriented when dehydrated.
 How much water you need depends on your speed, body weight and the weather.
 As a general rule you should drink 33ml of water pr. kg bodyweight pr. day, but more when you are exercising and/or in very warm climate.
 For this list we have prioritized waist packs which can carry 1 liter of water or more.
-The majority of them come with water bottles or hydration reservoir included, but you can of course replace with your favorite bottles of aluminum etc. For more information about hydration on hiking trips check out our article How much water to take on a hiking trip.
-To learn more about benefits and shortcomings of hydration reservoirs read our article Hydration Systems Vs. Water Bottles.
+The hydration waist packs come with included hydration reservoirs, while you have to buy your own water bottles for those models meant to carry water bottles in the side pockets.
+If you can’t decide between a waist pack with water bottles or a hydration waist pack, you can learn about benefits and shortcomings of hydration reservoirs in the article Hydration Systems Vs. Water Bottles.

 Lumbar waist packs for hiking should be made out of durable materials and offer some basic weather protection.
-The backpanel should, like on a backpack, provide some ventilation.
+Like on a backpack, the back panel of your lumbar waist pack should provide some ventilation.

 Although waist packs self-evidently can only contain a few accessories and a snack besides water containers, they should have conveniently placed pockets which allow you to arrange your necessary gear.